 - Enhancement of the viable traditional economy or economic restructuring, as feasible

-The Waterfronts Florida Program is managed by the Florida Department of Economic opportunity and funded in the past in part by the Florida Department of Environmental Protection, Florida Coastal Management Program, and the National Oceanic and Atmospheric Administration.
+The Waterfronts Florida Program is managed by DEO and funded in the past in part by the Florida Department of Environmental Protection, Florida Coastal Management Program, and the National Oceanic and Atmospheric Administration.
 To read more about the Florida Coastal Management Program, visit the Department of Environmental Protection's website.

 Section 342.201, Florida Statutes - Waterfronts Florida Program

 Visit the community web pages below to find out more about the local Partnership Programs, such as contact information, community website links, maps, and documents and studies.
 The Designated Communities Map shows the location of designated Waterfronts Florida Communities.